PhDuck/ALBlog/content/posts/On-Records.md

 end;
 ```
 Listing 3: Example code that invalidates the Item records ResultSet enumerator by changing filters while iterating.

+Another aspect of invalidation is when the table state changes for another session making concurrent modifications to the same table.
+These are outside the control of actions on your record instance, so I will leave them unexplained here, allowing a later blog post to cover them.

 ## End
 As Richard Feynman once said: [I gotta stop somewhere, leave you something to imagine.](https://youtu.be/DZGINaRUEkU?t=197)